OpenBB-finance/OpenBB/website/content/terminal/installation/pypi.md

 ## Nightly Builds

-OpenBB SDK is updated daily with new features and bug fixes, but some features being worked on may be unstable.
-To use the same SDK version as the development team, install the nightly build with:
+OpenBB Platform is updated daily with new features and bug fixes, but some features being worked on may be unstable.
+To use the same Platform version as the development team, install the nightly build with:

 ```shell
 conda activate obb